Two-sided convexity testing with certificates: Abstract

 We revisit the problem of property testing for convex position for point sets in $\RR^d$.
 Our results draw from previous ideas of Czumaj, Sohler, and Ziegler (ESA 2000).
 First, the algorithm is redesigned and its analysis is revised for correctness.
 Second, its functionality is expanded by (i)~exhibiting both negative and positive certificates along with the convexity determination, and (ii)~significantly extending the input range for moderate and higher dimensions.

-The behavior of the randomized tester is as follows: (i)~if $P$ is in convex position, it accepts; (ii)~if $P$ is far from convex position, with probability at least $2/3$, it rejects and outputs a $(d+2)$-point witness of non-convexity as a negative certificate; (iiii)~if $P$ is close to convex position, with probability at least $2/3$, it accepts and outputs an approximation of the largest subset in convex position.
-The algorithm examines a sublinear number of points and runs in subquadratic time for every dimension $d$ (and is faster in low dimensions).
+The behavior of the randomized tester is as follows: (i)~if $P$ is in convex position, it accepts; (ii)~if $P$ is far from convex position, with probability at least $2/3$, it rejects and outputs a $(d+2)$-point witness of non-convexity as a negative certificate; (iii)~if $P$ is close to convex position, with probability at least $2/3$, it accepts and outputs an approximation of the largest subset in convex position.
+The algorithm examines a sublinear number of points and runs in subquadratic time for every fixed dimension $d$.

 \textbf{ Keywords}: property testing, convex position, approximation algorithm, randomized algorithm.